If you're one of the millions of Americans with allergic asthma, treatments can help you live a full and active life.

 If your doctor thinks you're using your rescue inhaler too often, that's a sign your asthma isn't under control.
 You may need to take medications such as inhaled steroids every day.

 You inhale these drugs through a portable device.
-They work by curbing inflammation in your lungs' airways.
+They curb inflammation in your lungs' airways.

-They're called "controller" medications because they help control your asthma over longer periods of time.
+They're called "controller" medications because they help control your asthma over longer periods.
 These medications can help keep your lungs working better after future asthma attacks.
 You probably won't need your rescue inhaler as much either.

 Long-acting bronchodilators are another type of controller medication.
 They work like rescue inhalers, but the effects last longer, usually about 12 hours.
 You use them regularly, twice a day.